SNAP Benefits in Utah: How to Apply and Qualify

 EBT Deposit Schedule in Utah

-In Utah, your SNAP benefits are deposited on the 5th, 11th, or 15th of each month.
-Your specific date is determined by the first letter of your last name, which helps you plan your grocery budget.
+In Utah, your SNAP benefits are deposited on the 5th, 11th, or 15th of the month.
+The specific date depends on the first letter of your last name, which helps you anticipate your monthly deposit.

 You can find your specific payment date in our Utah deposit schedule.